ziluvatar/auth0-instrumentation/README.md

 With the right configuration, logs will go from the local server to "THE CLOUD", then a bunch of awesome stuff will happen and they'll become available on the [tenant's dashboard](https://auth0.com/docs/api/v2#!/Logs/get_logs) (if it's related to "business" logs) or on [Kibana](https://www.elastic.co/products/kibana) (for everything else).

+The logger is powered by [bunyan](https://github.com/trentm/node-bunyan), check their documentation for best practices.

 Usage:

 ```js